-US Social Security Number / ITIN Number required for domestic health plans:
+1. US Social Security number / ITIN number required for domestic health plans

 A valid Social Security number or Individual Taxpayer Identification Number (ITIN) number, issued by the U.S. government, is required to qualify for domestic health plans.
-Visitors to the U.S. are not eligible for domestic insurance policies because they won't have either of these two.
-Therefore, they must purchase visitors medical health insurance to be covered for medical expenses in the U.S.
+Visitors to the U.S. are not eligible for domestic insurance policies because they won't have either of these.
+Therefore, they must purchase visitors insurance to be covered for medical expenses in the U.S.

-Domestic health insurance companies don't sell travel insurance plans:
+2. Domestic health insurance companies don't sell travel insurance plans

 Visitors insurance is temporary and can cover you for a minimum period of 5 days to a maximum period of 3 years.
 On the other hand, domestic health insurance policies can provide coverage from 1 month up to 65 years.

-Costs are less and benefits fewer for visitors insurance plans:
+4. Costs are less and benefits fewer for visitors insurance plans

 For visitors insurance, the costs, benefits and variety of plans are much less compared to the domestic insurance plans.
 Visitors health insurance offers international coverage, while most domestic plans don't cover international travel.
 Moreover, there's no age restriction on visitors insurance, while domestic policies can be purchased for only up to 65 years.

-Coverage starts immediately after the purchase of visitors insurance plans:
+5. Coverage starts immediately after the purchase of visitors insurance plans

-Pre-existing condition coverage rarely available for visitors insurance plans:
+6. Pre-existing condition coverage rarely available for visitors insurance plans

-With very few exceptions, travel health insurance usually doesn't cover any pre-existing conditions, while most domestic group plans, provided by the employers do cover pre-existing conditions.
+With very few exceptions, travel health insurance usually doesn't cover any pre-existing conditions, while most domestic group plans do cover pre-existing conditions.
 It's not cost effective for insurance companies to offer coverage for pre-existing conditions for short term customers.
 Fortunately, ChoiceAmerica, a travel insurance plan for visitors to the United States, does offer a pre-existing condition rider that can be added on to their basic plans.

-Travel health insurance plans are not restricted to any provider network:
+7. Travel health insurance plans are not restricted to any provider network

-For Visitor insurance plans, allow you to visit any doctor or hospital, as these are not restricted to a specific network.
+Visitors insurance plans allow you to visit any doctor or hospital, as these are not restricted to a specific network.
 Domestic plans, on the other hand, offer less coverage if you visit hospitals or doctors outside the network.

 Domestic Insurance plan holders must seek medical treatment from doctors or hospitals covered within the provider network.
 For VisitorsCoverage, the billing process usually depends on the individual hospital or doctor that the patient visits.
 They could either send the bill directly to the insurance company or ask the patient to pay upfront.
 If the medical facility asks you to pay them, then you must first pay the amount for the services and later file a claim with the insurance company.
 The insurance company will reimburse you with your expenses.

-For more details on claim process, please review Insurance Claim Process.
 Travel medical insurance works differently from domestic health insurance plans.
-Thus, it's important for visitors to purchase visitors health insurance plan when visiting the U.S. or visiting some other country from the United States.
+Thus, it's important for visitors to purchase a visitors health insurance plan when visiting the U.S. or visiting some other country from the United States.